michael-buschbeck/michael-buschbeck.github.io/_posts/2013-10-20-string-merging-pstr.markdown

 So I needed some other language construct.
 A simpler one.
 One that allows me to state what I want as bluntly as possible.
 Hmm.
 Can you actually use assembler *directives* in inline assembler?
-All documentation examples and tutorials I've seen just do opcodes and the occasional label -- granted, that's probably the prevalent scenario.
+All documentation examples and tutorials I've seen just do opcodes and the occasional label.

-Let's give it a try:
+Let's just give it a try:

     asm volatile
     (